Trehalose: properties, sources, biosynthesis, role, and digestion

 It is the major disaccharide present in growing plants.[18]

-Despite this, trehalose and its metabolism was considered unimportant or even absent in most angiosperms until two observations led to a paradigm shift.
+Despite this, trehalose and its metabolism were considered unimportant or even absent in most angiosperms until two observations led to a paradigm shift.
 In 1998, in Arabidopsis thaliana, a desiccation-intolerant plant belonging to the Brassicaceae family, which is used as a model for higher plants, genes were identified that encode catalytically active trehalose 6-phosphate synthase and trehalose 6-phosphate phosphatase.[7][25]
-Furthermore, again in angiosperms, the importance of trehalose metabolism has also arisen from attempt to engineer its production with the introduction of fungal or bacterial enzymes: transgenic plants were obtained with a broad spectrum of phenotypic anomalies, such as delayed senescence and altered leaf shapes.
+Furthermore, again in angiosperms, the importance of trehalose metabolism has also arisen from attempts to engineer its production with the introduction of fungal or bacterial enzymes: transgenic plants were obtained with a broad spectrum of phenotypic anomalies, such as delayed senescence and altered leaf shapes.
 These observations therefore suggested that in angiosperms:

 • the capacity to synthesize trehalose is not limited to resurrection plants;